-The primary functionality for NEON Command is the creation of building models.
-Adding building models allows for 3D tracking and also improves 2D tracking.
-The Building Editor documentation outlines all of the tools available for creating a building and the Complex Building tutorial provides a walk-through to create some of the most complex structures.
+The primary functionality for NEON Command is the creation of building models, which allows for 3D tracking and improved 2D tracking for users.
+The Building Editor documentation outlines all of the tools available for creating a building and the Complex Building Tutorial provides a walk-through to create some of the most complex structures.

 Beyond building modeling, NEON Command allows users to view tracking sessions.
 Personnel Trackers can view their tracking sessions either in real-time or in a historical view.
-Signal Mappers may open previously taken Signal Maps to view or export signal data in a variety of formats.
-The NEON Command view of personnel is able to display more information than is available on a NEON app’s view, such as path history, error, and all sorts of signal information for Signal Mappers.
+Signal Mappers may open Signal Maps to view or generate an automated report in a variety of formats.
+NEON Command displays more information than is available on a NEON app’s view, such as path history, error, and all of the signal information for Signal Mappers.

 Further information for various functionalities of NEON Command can be found in the pages below.
-Functionality is limited to Signal Mapping customers only, and it is marked as such in the list.
+Some functionality is limited to Signal Mapping customers only, and it is marked as such in the list.